Academy Fantasia season 6: Week 4 - Hard Rock

 The concert was in the hard rock theme.
 After the bottom three were announced, Nooknick (V9) was in the bottom three for the third time, but she was provided immunity by the judges this week.
 The audiences was shocked after the popular votes result was declared that Itch (V12) got the fewest votes though he had the top two votes during a week (the results during a week were shown until midnight of Friday before the Saturday concert).
-It was not the first time of AF history that the top or the top three contestants during a week would be eliminated after the concert ended, like Loogtarn (AF2), and Jack (AF4).
+It was not the first time of AF history that the top or the top three contestants during a week would be eliminated after the concert ended, like Loogtarn (AF2), Jack (AF4), Tee (AF4), Natthew (AF5), and Beau (AF5).